nikomatsakis/funding/design-docs/exploration.md

 Having a longer time commitment could also allow people that are currently employed to seriously think about quitting their current job to become a full-time Rust maintainer.

 In the ideal case, 1 year should probably be a minimum, but 2-3 years would be even better.
 However, we have to be grounded in reality, and that reality might very well be that we simply cannot afford to pay someone e.g. for more than a year (before the next round of funding comes in).
-So ultimately, this will depend on how much funds is RF able to secure.
+So ultimately, this will depend on how many funds RF is able to secure.

 What we could do as a Project is to decide whether we want to spend a given amount of money to fund e.g. two people for a year or a single person for two years.